Your Ad Here

 The first two locomotives are listed in the Baldwin Locomotive Works builders records as "mules".
 It is understood, these were very small electric locomotives with a four wheel arrangement and weighed 18 tons.
 (Judging from the size of locomotive in the picture however, leaves this weight to be questioned.)

 These electric mules were numbered #1 and #2.
-Fortunately, a photo exists of #1 which can be seen immediately below.
+Fortunately, photos exist of #1 (first) & #2, which can be seen immediately below.

-As for the other locomotive, this unit was substantially larger, but also electric powered.
-It was also numbered #1.
-A couple of pictures exist of this locomotive as well.
+As for the other locomotive #1 (second), this unit was substantially larger, but also electric powered.
+Pictures exist of this locomotive as well.

-#1 (first) - unknown date (but most likely a builders photo)
+#1 (first) - unknown date (presumed to be November 1905 BLW builders photo)

 unknown photographer